surecart/surecart-wp-plugin/readme.txt

 Other ecommerce platforms let you integrate with expensive tax calculation services, usually costing $50 per month and up.
 Not with SureCart, we are fully integrated with TaxJar and we pay for the calculations so you don’t have to.
 And the setup is a breeze.

 SureCart is the Ecommerce platform of your dreams.
 It delivers a complete Ecommerce experience with everything needed for modern commerce online.
-It starts with our payment forms
-Forms are easy enough for non-techies, just point and click, yet they also have everything the more demanding power user would want.
-All without touching a single line of code.
-You can have individual forms anywhere on your website, as well as having the traditional Ecommerce structure with a central checkout page.
-The choice is yours
-And As a merchant, there are multiple ways to take payments and with multiple processors.

 ## What Is Unique About SureCart? ##
 SureCart was made to give WordPress users a better option for taking payments.
 Currently most merchants use WooCommerce, which was made over 10 years ago for building big commerce stores like Amazon, Walmart, etc.